simontreny/elgato-live-preview/README.md

 cd elgato-live-preview
 ./startGameCaptureHD.sh
 ```
 It assumes that the GCHD application is installed at its default path (`/Applications//Applications/Game\ Capture\ HD.app`).
-As it intercepts software encoder functions, **hardware encoding has to be disabled** in the HD60S settings from GCHD.
+In order to intercept **software** encoder functions, **hardware encoding has to be disabled** in the HD60S settings from GCHD.
 If everything went well, you should see the following line in the terminal: `Frame-server started successfully`.

 Now, you can run the live-preview application by opening a terminal and launching the *elgato_live_preview* executable:
 ```